 4. Childhood of Famous American (COFA) books for younger boys (Our favorites are William Penn, Francis Marion, Stonewall Jackson, Lou Gehrig)

-7. Christian biographies such as Borden of Yale, Jim Elliot, Eric Liddell, Hudson Taylor etc.
+7. Christian biographies such as Borden of Yale

 2. If by Rudyard Kipling